Partition of Jin: Background

-Succession issues were constant in Jin as far back as seventh century BCE.
+Succession issues were constant in Jin as far back as the seventh century BCE.
 Even when, for example, King Xi of Zhou used his royal clout to give legitimacy to Wu of Quwo as the rightful duke of Jin in 678 BCE, succession issues continued to arise.

-At the same time that the Jin duke was conquering new lands, a process of "subinfeudation" or "rear vassalage" occurred in the early and middle parts of the Spring and Autumn period, wherein aristocratic title and territory were awarded to vassals loyal to Jin, rather than to the Zhou royalty.
+At the same time that the Jin duke was conquering new lands, a process of "subinfeudation" or "rear vassalage" occurred in the early and middle periods of the Spring and Autumn period, wherein aristocratic titles and territory were awarded to vassals loyal to Jin, rather than to the Zhou royal family.
 However, Jin was unique among the major states in a major respect; whereas other states often enfeoffed the cadet branches of the ruling house, Jin had a policy of exiling or disempowering its own cadet houses.
-Instead, powerful ministerial families arose which were given fiefs like cadet houses in other states.
+Instead, powerful ministerial families emerged, which were granted fiefs similar to those of cadet houses in other states.
 For example, the house of Zhao descended from Zhao Cui, while the house of Wei descended from Wei Chou, both of whom were retainers of Duke Wen of Jin; the house of Han in turn descended from Han Wan, who was an uncle of Duke Wu of Jin.

 Over time, while other powerful states (like Chu) were centralizing power through a rising bureaucracy, Jin continued to have a feudal power structure with aristocratic families ruling even individual counties.
 Over the course of a few generations, the major aristocratic families gained enough power to undermine the ruling duke's authority.
 During most of the seventh and sixth centuries BCE, Jin was composed of an assortment of semi-independent city-states fighting each other and the Jin Duke as much as they fought other states.
 In one extreme case, Viscount Xian of Xi, a retainer of Duke Jing of Jin, attempted to invade the state of Qi with only the troops under his command.

 Growing aristocracy

 The House of Zhao (趙 (赵)) gained in prominence after Duke Wen placed them in charge of newly conquered lands such that, in 607 BCE, they deposed a duke that attempted to curb their political power.
 The Xian clan (先) was eliminated in 596 BCE.
 Duke Li of Jin encouraged the Luan clan (栾) to lead a military coalition that squashed the rising power of the Xi clan (郤).
 Subsequently, in 573, Luan supporters had Duke Li murdered and placed a puppet on the throne and the clan was then itself eliminated by 550, making the Zhi, Zhao, and Han (韩) clans the most powerful at about this time.
 Soon after, the Wei clan (魏) also grew in power.

-In the leadup to the civil war, the dominant clans were the Zhao, Wei, Han, Fan (范), Zhi (智) and Zhonghang (中行) who were collectively called the "Six Titled Retainers" (六卿 (Lìu Qīng)).
+In the lead-up to the civil war, the dominant clans were the Zhao, Wei, Han, Fan (范), Zhi (智) and Zhonghang (中行) who were collectively called the "Six Titled Retainers" (六卿 (Lìu Qīng)).
 These six aristocratic families dominated Jin in the late Spring and Autumn period, basically using the ruling duke as a figurehead until Jin was split into three separate states.